NYC restaurants located within a 5 minute walk of 14th Street Station | Ratings, Reviews & Maps

 The green mac and cheese was similarly oozing with gooey, melted cheese, which coated the perfectly soft noodles alongside the various green veggies and herbs mixed into the sauce.
 The little cast iron skillet was then topped with another layer of melted and broiled cheese, and the entire dish was decadent, with a bit of a unique twist and hint of freshness from the herbs and veggies.
 The paella was, of course, phenomenal, as to be expected from any Spanish restaurant.
 The rice was super flavorful and had a slight bite, especially the slightly charred bits at the bottom of the pan.
 It was topped with a generous helping of assorted seafood, including mussels, squid, and shrimp.
 A small squeeze of lemon added a hint of brightness to the dish, making it the perfect centerpiece to the meal.

-Sonya Hu - a month ago
+Sonya Hu - 4 months ago

 After a long day of exploring, we stumbled upon this place using Google.
 The food was absolutely delicious and perfect for sharing.
 We walked in without a reservation and got lucky, but this spot is definitely worth planning for.
 Whether you’re in the mood for a quick bite or a laid-back meal with friends, it’s a great place to unwind, share plates, and enjoy good conversation.

-Abby Rivera - 3 weeks ago
+Abby Rivera - 3 months ago

 Coppelia Overall Rating 4.5 out of 5